markkachai/Citi-Bike-Case-Study/README.md

 ### Project Overview
 ---
 The objective of this final group project was to develop a tool to find the number of bikes to stock in a selection of stations at the beginning of the day to maximize the number of daily bike trips.
+Applying the 4-step analytics process to solve this problem, our group constructed a data-driven narrative prepared in a pitch presentation for the Citi Bike executives.
+In RStudio, descriptive analyses helped to identify demand patterns, and predictive analyses were done through the use of a multiple linear regression model created to forecast daytime and evening demand for five stations.
+An optimization model created in Excel was used to find the optimal initial allocation of bikes as well as the number of trips.

 ### Data Sources
 ---